 One time a man climb up a coconut tree and wanted to end his life.

 His concerned neighbors immediately called their community leader to talk to this desperate man that maybe he will change his mind.
 The community leader with diplomacy encourages the man to come down and offer his help but to no avail.

 The community leader called in for their town mayor to take over hoping that his influence would change the mind of this hopeless man ready to end his life but still without success.

 They became desperate that their last recourse was to call for their Parish priest to give him final blessings before this man jumped off the tree.

 The priest came near the tree and without any words, he gave his blessings by the sign of the cross.

 With fear and trembling, the man immediately climbed down the coconut tree.

 All the people clapped their hands in surprise.

-The curious town mayor approached him and asked “ Why you don’t climbed down the tree when we asked you to do so while when the priest came without any words you came down immediately?” the man jus said “ When the priest came, I was afraid when he gave a signs that says if you don’t come down, we will cut the tree”
+The curious town mayor approached him and asked “ Why you don’t climb down the tree when we asked you to do so while when the priest came without any words you came down immediately?” the man just said “ When the priest came, I was afraid when he gave a sign that says if you don’t come down, we will cut the tree”

-Zacheus encounter with Jesus was a humbling experience for him that in spite of his sins, Jesus approached him and asks him to come down from the sycamore tree to dine in his house.
+Zacheus’s encounter with Jesus was a humbling experience for him despite his sins, Jesus approached him and asks him to come down from the sycamore tree to dine in his house.